Skip menu

 The Associazione Zafferano di Gubbio (Gubbio Saffron Association) was founded by a few young people to recover and publicise the production of the ancient spice.
 A few species of Crocus sativus have always grown wild in the Gubbio area, especially near the oak forests typical of this area.

 For years now, cultivation has resumed and today this excellent product represents an economic, tourist and cultural resource and, thanks to its unique characteristics, a defence of local traditions and the environment.
-When in town, you must try the Coniglio allo Zafferano (Saffron Rabbit), a dish with a strong flavour, sweetened by the delicacy of the white meat.
+When in town, you must try the Saffron Rabbit, adish with a strong flavour, sweetened by the delicacy of the white meat.

 A delicate product requiring very special care